 Last month we began promoting our Downloads page where articles by our contributing writers, artists and photographers are available to purchase as PDFs.
 Now we have also made available – for free download – the editorials from the first three issues of SomethingDark webmagazine.

-The editorials provide an insight into what we’re all about: our raison d’ętre via a brief commentary on the issues of our time as well as an overview of a particular issue’s contributors, their work, and their contributions to SomethingDark.
+The editorials provide an insight into what we’re all about: our raison d’ętre via a brief commentary on the important issues of our time as well as an overview of SomethingDark contributors, their work, and their contributions to SDk.
 So the editorials are a good introduction to SomethingDark.
 They’re also a good introduction to the functionality of our Downloads page: just click on the “purchase” box, fill in your name and preferred email address and the editorial PDF will be emailed directly to you without charge (you’ll also need to specify whether you would like your PDF as an A4 document or in US Letter, as all our PDFs are provided in both formats).